Looking for a quick, healthy and fun dinner option? These savoury green pancakes are packed full of vegetables, protein and flavour.

 - Have breakfast for dinner by serving these pancakes with fried eggs.

-- Serve them with baked potato toppings: sour cream, bacon bits and green onions.
+- Serve them with baked potato toppings: sour cream, bacon bits, and green onions.

 - Turn them into grilled cheese pancakes.

-Savoury Green Pancakes
+Cheese And Onion Green Pancakes

 - Prep Time: 15 minutes